d3b-center/OpenPedCan-analysis/analyses/independent-samples-release/README.md

 ## Generating sample lists

+There are two modules for generating independent specimens:
+1. `independent-samples-release` - in this module, independent sample lists above are generated using the `histologies-base.tsv` file and these lists are used to run modules specific to release (eg: fusion filtering)
+2. `independent-samples` - in this module, independent sample lists above are generated per cohort and per cohort and cancer group, which requirs `histolologies.tsv`

 To generate the independent sample lists and associated analysis of redundancies in the overall data set, run the following script from the project root directory:

 Use `OPENPBTA_BASE_RELEASE=1` to run this module using the `histologies-base.tsv` from data folder while preparing analysis files for release: